Thinking of a career as a nurse midwife? See if it’s right for you.

 According to the Bureau of Labor Statistics, CNM jobs are projected to grow 7 percent through 2031, faster than average.

-If you’re interested in this growing career path, read on to learn more about the education you’ll need, the work that you’ll do, and the ways you can advance your career.
+If you’re interested in this growing career path, learn more about the education you’ll need, the work you’ll do, and how you can advance your career.

 What Nurse Midwives Do

 You’ll take on a wide range of responsibilities as a nurse midwife.
 What you do often depends on where you work.
 For example, if you have a private practice, you might take on more duties than you would working at a large hospital.
 In general, CNMs: